By: Nicole Onken, CALS Communications Service

 While Fisher is doing this project as part of her doctoral studies, Nylin and Hilby are using this research opportunity to complete individual internships.

-Nylin, an Iowa State junior in agricultural systems technology, applied for this internship at the suggestion of her adviser.
+Nylin, an Iowa State junior in agricultural systems technology, applied for this internship at the suggestion of her advisor.
 Her internship is through Iowa State and the ISU Monarch Work Group.

 “I was assigned to the monarch telemetry project because of my engineering background,” said Nylin.